 For people who live in apartments or simply need an escape from the winter blahs, the idea of growing corn indoors may seem intriguing.
 This golden grain has become a staple of the American diet and is as much a part of our rural landscape as cows and tractors.
-But, to grow corn indoors, you have to be dedicated.
+To grow corn indoors, however, you have to be dedicated.
 Growing corn in containers in your home is not impossible, but can be difficult.
 Let’s look at what it takes to start indoor corn growing.

 Planting Corn Indoors

 Start with corn seed.
 If you are growing corn indoors, it’s probably a good idea to plant a dwarf variety of corn such as:

 - Early Sunglow

 When indoor corn growing, the corn plants will be relying entirely on you for nutrients.
 Add plenty of composted manure or fertilizer to the soil for growing corn in containers.
 Corn is a heavy feeder and will need it to grow well.